KULeuven-Diepenbeek/osc-course/OS/content/lab0.md

 Studying virtual machines and hypervisors is a course on its own and is not within scope for this course.

-The labs are given on a Virtual Box machine which have an installation of Bodhi Linux.
+The labs are given on a Virtual Box machine which have an installation of Lubuntu Linux.

 ## Linux Installation log